 M16.
 C52 Casaba – 87 days.
 Originally from store seed, I was surprised and delighted when the variety came true and produced fruit.
 Flesh is light yellow, rind darker with vertical ridges.
 Grew to about 3 lbs. in a very dry year.
 Keeper for sure!

 M32.
-Super sweet cantaloupe – 69 days from Transplant.
+Super Sweet cantaloupe – 69 days from Transplant.
 Early and productive, we are happy to offer this cantaloupe for Alberta Gardens.
 Fruits are ready when the stem turns orange at the top of the fruits and begins to separate from the very aromatic and sweet gems.
 Deep orange fruity flesh.
 A winner.
-10-15 seeds.